nmfs-ost/ss3-tpl-format/README.md

  ## Usage
  ### tpl-format (filename)
   - filename : the name of the file to fix.
-The text in the file is replaced.
+The text in the file is parsed and replaced.

 ## History